zendesk/zendesk_apps_tools/tools.md

 ### Clean

-Removes the zip files in the tmp folder.
+Removes the zip files in the <tt>tmp</tt> folder that's created when you package the app.

     $ zat clean